Bivalvia-Sarah/2025-CPEG-workshop/README.md

 # Palaeoverse Workshop Template

 # Sarah's 'unique' version - here I am modifying it on 27/07/2025
-## Please enjoy a relatable Haiku, as suggested.
+## Please enjoy a relatable Haiku, as suggested
           ~ I am still not done ~

       ~ with my talk due on Thursday ~